Getting Started with Solana Development

 Choosing the right environment based on your work is very important.
 On Solana, there are a few different network environments (called clusters) to facilitate mature testing and CI/CD practices:

-• Devnet: The quality assurance network were you deploy your programs to test before deploying to production.
+- Devnet: The quality assurance network where you deploy your programs to test before deploying to production.
 Think "staging environment".

 Build by Example #